 - Trouble functioning in social situations or otherwise without using kratom

 - Irregular sleep patterns, such as sleeping at odd times

-- Use affects relationships negatively, though user continues to use anyway
+- Use affects relationships negatively, though the user continues to use it anyway

 - Engaging in risky behaviors, such as driving while intoxicated

 - Changes in physical appearance (decreased hygiene, weight loss)

 - Feeling angry or defensive when confronted about the use

 Kratom addiction can be challenging to overcome.
 Flatirons Recovery offers safe and effective kratom addiction treatment in Boulder, CO.
 We are committed to helping clients break free from dependency and regain control of their lives.
 The kratom addiction treatment may include the following steps:

 A comprehensive evaluation by a healthcare professional to determine the extent of addiction and any co-occurring mental health disorders.